LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

-The ``active_tick`` method can be one of several member methods, can reference and call other member methods, and the tick timer (return value) can be programmatically manipulated so that it does not have to be a hard coded value.
+The ``active_tick`` method can be one of several member methods, can reference and call other member methods, and the tick timer (return value) can be programmatically manipulated so that it does not have to be a hard-coded value.
-In this way, a single ``active_tick`` enabled thread can manage multiple tasks and conditionally perform additional tasks based on the results of its basic task, can put itself to sleep or adjust the sleep timer and have methods that are called completely separately from the ``active_tick`` method.
-In short, any thread type can also contain an ``active_tick`` method to perform periodic maintenance or time sensitive tasks.
+In this way, a single ``active_tick``-enabled thread can manage multiple tasks and conditionally perform additional tasks based on the results of its basic task, can put itself to sleep or adjust the sleep timer, and have methods that are called completely separately from the ``active_tick`` method.
+In short, any thread type can also contain an ``active_tick`` method to perform periodic maintenance or time-sensitive tasks.